openstack/nova/doc/source/runnova/nova.manage.rst

 Concept: Certificate Authority
 ------------------------------

 Nova does a small amount of certificate management.
-These certificates are used for :ref:`project vpns <../cloudpipe>` and decrypting bundled images.
+These certificates are used for :ref:`project vpns <cloudpipe>` and decrypting bundled images.

 Concept: Images